What Is Mill Scale in Welding: And How to Weld Through It

 Can you TIG weld through mill scale?

-Mill scale will release large amounts of oxygen that TIG welding cannot handle.
+Mill scale will release large amounts of oxygen that TIG cannot handle.
 Oxygen will lead to severe porosity both inside and on the surface of the bead.

-TIG welding on perfectly clean metal generates minimum sparks or spatter, but they will be abundant in the presence of mill scale.
+TIG welding on perfectly clean metal generates minimum sparks or spatter, but they will be abundant in the presence of scale.
 Sparks, spatter, and oxygen will contaminate the tungsten electrode, resulting in frequent stops to resharpen it.

 Conclusion

 Mill scale is a leftover byproduct on hot-rolled steels, undesirable for welding.
-It is necessary to remove it for critical welding, but you can weld over it for simple welding projects.
+It is necessary to remove it for critical welding, but you can weld over it for simple projects.

-The fastest way to remove mill scale along the joint is with an angle grinder and a silicon carbide wheel or flap disc.
+The fastest way to remove scale along the joint is with an angle grinder and a silicon carbide wheel or flap disc.

 More Weldpundit articles

-- How To Remove Galvanized Coating for Welding: 5 Efficient Ways
+How To Remove Galvanized Coating for Welding: 5 Efficient Ways